MPH Portrait Spotlight – July (2016) Showcase

 I like to leave my work open for interpretation and allow people to draw their own message from it.
-This photograph was taken during a spontaneous road trip one evening using an old Canon AE-1 slr and Kodak Ultramax 400 ISO film.
+This photograph was taken during a spontaneous road trip one evening using an old Canon AE-1 SLR and Kodak Ultramax 400 ISO film.
 We found this nice location on the Ontonabee river and decided to do some exploring, as well as taking pictures of course.
-The lighting here was all natural as we were travelling quite light, and the sunset provided all we needed anyways.
-There was no post processing done either, apart from scanning the print.
+The lighting here was all-natural as we were traveling quite light, and the sunset provided all we needed anyway.
+There was no post-processing done either, apart from scanning the print.

 10. What’s your dream?

-Hello my name is Insa Sobzak.
-I was born in the north of Germany near by the Northern Sea and started very early to take photos.
-I bought my first “real” am a SLR at the age of 14 and after that I was fully addicted to photography.
+Hello, my name is Insa Sobzak.
+I was born in the north of Germany nearby the Northern Sea and started very early to take photos.
+I bought my first “real” am an SLR at the age of 14 and after that, I was fully addicted to photography.
 As I’m one of the photographers who learned it from scratch I have (thank god) an idea of how things working.
-I’m started in the analogue age and ended up in the digital time… gosh, what a gift to work with all these nice things like editing software and brilliant cams now.
-By the way I’m now 49 and I still love what I do.
+I’m started in the analog age and ended up in digital time… gosh, what a gift to work with all these nice things like editing software and brilliant cams now.
+By the way, I’m now 49 and I still love what I do.

-This particular photo was taken at the very end of a model shooting, as we passed this grassland (we just walked back to our car) and I said “could you do me a favour and just let your hair fly?” and then I said “do you know, that you are a wonderful gift for me?”
+This particular photo was taken at the very end of a model shooting, as we passed this grassland (we just walked back to our car) and I said “could you do me a favor and just let your hair fly?” and then I said, “do you know, that you are a wonderful gift for me?”
 I earned this wonderful smile a real smile.
-That is what I want, real smiles, real joy and real life, trust and a satisfied customer.
+That is what I want, real smiles, real joy and real life, trust, and a satisfied customer.
 Easy, isn’t it?

-In general I shoot in RAW format to have better control in the post processing.
-For my kind of portraits I use my 70-200mm, 2.8 lens.
-On one hand it has a wonderful bokeh on the other hand I have a good distance between model an me.
+In general, I shoot in RAW format to have better control in the post-processing.
+For my kind of portraits, I use my 70-200mm, 2.8 lens.
+On one hand, it has a wonderful bokeh, on the other hand, I have a good distance between the model and me.

-For the post processing I use Lightroom as my main tool because of the easy workflow and the high ability to create light or intensify it.
+For post-processing I use Lightroom as my main tool because of the easy workflow and the high ability to create light or intensify it.
 If beauty retouch is necessary I use good old Photoshop but I still try to keep it natural as it can be.